 On the other hand, physical possession of your long-term gold & silver investments (not through ETF funds) is preferred.
 The reason is the possibility that at some point ETF may not track the prices of precious metals to any reasonable extent.
 This could be caused by turmoil in the financial markets (like we saw in 2008) plus the risk that these funds may not have enough metals to back up their shares

-Precious metals ETFs usually own considerable amounts of the tracked metal (e.g. gold ETFs usually own physical gold), however the amount of the owned metal in relation to the total assets of the ETF varies from one fund to another.
+Precious metals ETFs usually own considerable amounts of the tracked metal (e.g. gold ETFs usually own - or claim to own - physical gold), however the amount of the owned metal in relation to the total assets of the ETF varies from one fund to another.
 Typically the more gold an ETF holds (up to 100% of its assets), the less risk is involved.
 However, one must remember that even an ETF that is fully backed by physical gold involves risk, because holding gold itself involves risk.

 ETFs have been criticized for their complicated structure that lacks transparency.
 This lack of transparency seriously hampers the assessment of the actual risk involved and of possible rates of return.
 Because of that ETFs have been compared to complicated derivative products.